EthanGrant1/GVSU-CIS350-RhythmWare/docs/proposal-template.md

 # Anticipated Technologies

 We are anticipating that this project will be built in Java.
+We anticipate that it will require imports for GUI, mathematical calculations (specifically for angle calculation), timers (for BPM, note, and accuracy timing, as well as triggers for game events).

 # Method/Approach